Tuesday, June 4, 2013

 2. Succinctly describe the theme of the novel.
 Avoid cliches.

 The main theme in this play is The American Dream as well as guilt.
 The whole family tries to achieve this picture perfect life but ends up failing in their attempt to look perfect from the outside.
-While Willy lets the guilt of being an adulterer as well as not living up to his own expectations put him in a depressed and angry state.
+While Willy lets the guilt of being an adulterer as well as not living up to his own expectations put him in a depressed and angry state.3.
+Describe the author's tone.
+Include a minimum of three excerpts that illustrate your point(s).

 The expressed tone in the play was monotone.
 All of the emotions of the characters pretty much stayed the same throughout, including their dialogue.